cobiwave/simplefolio/README.md

 ### Step 1 - STRUCTURE

-Go to `/src/template.html` and fill your information, they are 5 sections:
+Go to `/src/template.html` and fill your information, there are 5 sections:

 ### Hero Section